mkohlhaas/Haskell-in-Depth/ch11/README.md

   - `$ cabal run nummod-rank-n`
     - `nummod-rank-n/NumUtils.hs`
     - `nummod-rank-n/Main.hs`

-- `temp-proxies`, `temp-type-apps` and `temp-kinds` are identical but using different implementations for UnitName.

 - Sometimes we need to map types onto types.
   - Type families allow expressing such computations: they map one or several types to a result, which is also a type.